Phone

 You can view the policy by following the link above or under the Document Library tab on the website.

-COVID is on the increase again.
-With lots of crowds it stands to reason, transmission is easy.
+COVID is on the increase again, and in group settings like ours, transmission is easy.

 Banyule Council has released the video "Age is Just a Number" on positive ageing.
 President Judith Craze was asked to be involved as an interviewee and tutor Sheila and the French class are featured.
 Watch the little video all the way through and we hope you have a bit of a laugh as well as the sense that there is plenty for Seniors to do in Banyule. https://www.youtube.com/watch?v=8cVR4KCcLF0